-The difference between our ``prediction-with-explanation'' model and the ``prediction-only'' model used by Kernel SHAP is that the former applies the domain-specific head $g_{\bW}$ to both the $\mathtt{[CLS]}$ token and the $M$ image patches, while the latter applies it only to the $\mathtt{[CLS]}$ token.
-Regarding the computational complexity of the feature extractor $f_{\btheta}$ as a constant, the computational complexity of our model per explanation is $\mathcal{O}(M)$ where $M$ is the number of patches in an image.
-In contrast, the computational complexity of Kernel SHAP per explanation is $\mathcal{O}\left(P + PM^2\right)$, where $P$ is the number of perturbations and $PM^2$ is associated with solving the least-squares problem.
-The computational complexity of Kernel SHAP increases linearly with the number of perturbations $P$ and quadratically with the number of patches $M$, suggesting that the complexity increases as the number of perturbations increases to improve explanation quality and as the model size increases to improve predictive performance.
-On the other hand, our model's complexity increases linearly only with the number of patches $M$ (i.e., the model size) and is independent of the explainability transfer procedure.
+As shown in Figure~\ref{fig:model}, the difference between our self-explaining model, i.e., ``prediction-with-explanation'' model, and the ``prediction-only'' model used when generating patch-level attributions with Kernel SHAP is that the former applies the domain-specific head $g_{\bW}$ to both the $\mathtt{[CLS]}$ token and the $M$ image patches, while the latter applies it only to the $\mathtt{[CLS]}$ token.
+The domain-specific head $g_{\bW}$ calculates matrix multiplication $\bW^{\top}\bu$ for inpu feature vector $\bu \in \mathbb{R}^{K}$ and weight matrix $\bW \in \mathbb{R}^{K \times C}$, where $C$ is the number of classes.
+The computational complexity of this matrix multiplication is $\mathcal{O}(KC)$.
+Regarding the computational complexity of the feature extractor $f_{\btheta}$ as $F$, the computational complexity of our self-explaining image classifier per explanation is $\mathcal{O}(F + MKC)$ where $M$ is the number of patches in an image.
+In practice, since $MKC$ is typically much smaller than $F$, the computational complexity can be approximated as $\mathcal{O}(F)$.